bacconipietro/Tirocinio_magistrale/00_data/Mantodea_data/README.md

 done
 ```

-## Simplify rrns/rrnl headers
+### rrns/rrnl

-# Keeping only the name and the accession
+Keeping only the name and the accession

 ```
 mkdir working_directory